inwenc/realTimeDataStreamer/README.md

 1. [Copyright and License](#Copyright-and-License)

 ## Overview
-Twitter Data Streamer streams Real Time Data from Twitter streams.
+Twitter Data Streamer streams Real Time Data from Twitter streams.<br />
-Search Feature: to search tweets by key words.
+Search Feature: to search tweets by key words.<br />
 Add to Favorite feature: Favorites tweets and adds tweets to the favorite list.

 ### My contributions: